gitfoxi/Log-YAML.hpp/README.md

 ### Or, log as you go

 Above, the object is created then dumped all at once.
-Often you want to send your logs out, line by line, as they're created.
+Sometimes you want to send your logs out, line by line, as they're created.

     Log.log("log");